abpframework/abp/docs/en/UI/AspNetCore/Customization-User-Interface.md

 # ASP.NET Core (MVC / Razor Pages) User Interface Customization Guide

-This document explains how to override the user interface of a depended [application module](../../Modules/Index.md) for ASP.NET Core MVC / Razor Page applications.
+This document explains how to override the user interface of a depended [application module](../../Modules/Index.md) or [theme](Theming.md) for ASP.NET Core MVC / Razor Page applications.

 ## Overriding a Page